Saraya al-Salam: History

 After ISIS took control of the entire island of Samarra, which is located west of the city of Samarra, which is considered a holy city for Shiites and is a link between the governorates of Salah al-Din, Anbar, and Nineveh.
 It extends over vast areas that include different and varied terrain and has become a safe haven for Al-Qaeda militants and later ISIS militants.

 On March 1, 2016, the Peace Brigades announced the launch of major joint operations collaborating with the Iraqi Army, the Federal Police, and fighters of the Peace Brigades and the Popular Mobilization Forces to liberate this island.
 The battle continued for three days, during which the joint forces were able to reach Lake Tharthar after the forces launched from the area, with a liberated area of approximately 42 kilometers.

 After defeat of ISIS, prime minister Adel Abdul Mahdi issued a decision to organize the Popular Mobilization Forces with army and police formations and confine weapons to the state.
 As the result Sadr has closed the militia's majority of operations in 2021, however it still operates as a "lesson in politics".

-In 2022, the Shia groups rebelled against each other after Sad declared he will resign from politics and as Iran is suspected to have influence over the Shia populace armed groups broke alliance in de facto in terms of power struggle.
-There has been an argument that a new Shia internal conflict could start as a result of Mohammed Shia' Al Sudani's decisions on reforming the groups and Iran-centered power struggle in the region.
-There also been a report of Saraya Al-Salam supporters in 2023 entering a minor skirmish with Asa'ib Ahl al-Haq, another Shia militia in the region.
-In similar manner, Sadr has reported to call for an action against United States in context of the war in Gaza, implying a support for Gaza.
-As of 2023, it is also reported that Saraya al-Salam has been departed from Popular Moblisation Forces, therefore all activities beside the government sanctioned ones are independent actions, Sadr also have been orchestrated protests using his networks established with the militia to orchestrate protests in support of Hamas.
+In 2022, the Shia groups rebelled and fought against each other after Sadr declared he will resign from politics and as Iran was suspected to have influence over the Shia populace armed groups broke alliance in de facto in terms of power struggle.

+There was an argument that a new "Shia internal conflict" could start as a result of Mohammed Shia' Al Sudani's decisions on reforming the Popular Mobilization Forces and reduce Iran-centred power struggle in Iraq.
+There was also a report of Saraya Al-Salam supporters in 2023 entering into a minor skirmish with Asa'ib Ahl al-Haq, another Shia militia in the Iraq.
+In similar manner, Sadr was reported to have called for an action against United States by closing the American Embassy, in context of the War in Gaza, implying a support for Gaza.

+As of 2023, it is also reported that Saraya al-Salam had departed from Popular Mobilization Forces, therefore all activities, beside the government sanctioned ones, were independent actions.